tesselslate/resetti/doc/troubleshooting.md

 none of these solve the problem, please open an issue with your configuration profile and more details on what problem you are experiencing.

+Additionally, you will need to click on each instance at least once before Atum handles the global reset hotkey.
+This is a bug with Atum.

 ### No instance with ID 0

 resetti was not able to find an instance whose `instance_num` file contained an